tudat-team/tudatpy-feedstock/README.md

 Installing tudatpy
 ==================

-Installing `tudatpy` from the `tudat-team/label/dev` channel can be achieved by adding `tudat-team/label/dev` to your channels with:
+Installing `tudatpy` from the `tudat-team` channel can be achieved by adding `tudat-team` to your channels with:

 ```
-conda config --add channels tudat-team/label/dev
+conda config --add channels tudat-team
 conda config --set channel_priority strict
 ```

-Once the `tudat-team/label/dev` channel has been enabled, `tudatpy` can be installed with `conda`:
+Once the `tudat-team` channel has been enabled, `tudatpy` can be installed with `conda`:

 ```
 conda install tudatpy